learn-co-students/dsc-functions-with-arguments-lab-online-ds-ft-100719/README.md

 As we can see from our above comparison, Yelp provides us with the same information for both restaurants.

-## Writing our functions
+## Writing Functions to Extract Information

 Ok, now let's write our functions.

 Write a function called `restaurant_name()` that, provided a dictionary representing a restaurant like you saw above, returns that restaurant's name.

 ```python